kaby76/AntlrTreeEditing/README.md

 This library tries to fill in some practical methods for searching and editing parse trees.
 It contains:

-* a repurposed and clean up port of the Eclipse XPath2 for use with Antlr parse trees;
+* a repurposed and clean up port of the Eclipse XPath v2 for use with Antlr parse trees;
 * a tree construction method from a s-expression abbreviation;
 * node replace and delete methods.